JordanMartinez/learn-halogen/src/03-Parent-Child-Relationships/ReadMe.md

 If we reuse the child component across multiple unrelated parent components, each might handle it differently.

-Thus, a parent responds to a child's message just like an event:
+Thus, a parent handles a child's message just like an event:
 1. Determine via `Maybe` whether to handle the "event" (i.e. child message)
 1. Convert the "event" into a value of the parent's `action` type.
 2. Handle that parent's `action` value.